DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

 Creating an HTML Page Learning Object

-You will then be redirected to the course’s Training Materials page.
-In the top right corner, press the Add Training Materials button.
+Press the Add Training Material button.
 From the dropdown menu, select HTML Page.
 On the upload page, begin by typing in a title and description into the corresponding text boxes.
 For the description, you can edit the text as necessary.
 Now, you can insert videos, photos, or iFrames as desired.

 Inserting Videos or Photos into HTML Page Learning Objects

 Press the Insert Video button in the markup toolbar at the top of the description text box.
 In the pop up box, fill out each text box as necessary: